 Course lengths vary with topic.
 Some may be 2-3 months; others require less time.
 The time allotted for exams is 2 weeks and format varies.
 The amount of time spent on a course will vary with the content and the participant’s background, but it is estimated that you should plan on spending approximately 10 hours/week on the program.

 The courses are taught by WSU viticulture and enology professors and industry experts, all actively working in their specialty, teaching and conducting research.
-The program director is Thomas Henick-Kling, the world-renowned wine researcher and educator.
-The program schedule has links to more information about each instructor.

 Cost and Length